g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 We used `useState` in this code to carry out the handling of both the refreshing and pulling states.
 The `useEffect` hook will call the `onRefresh` function that was passed as `prop` immediately after the `isRefreshing` state is `True`.

-To detect pull-down gestures, one needs to add a listener for touch events as well as mice events.
+To detect pull-down gestures, one needs to add a listener for touch events as well as mouse events.
 It then becomes an issue of tracking either touch or mouse movements and changing the current status as appropriate.

 ```javascript
 import React, { useState, useEffect } from "react";